prabirshrestha/synology-nomad/README.md

 sudo chown root:docker /var/run/docker.sock     # change owner to docker group
 ```

-* Stopping and starting the package may be required for nomad to access docker.
+* A one time restart of the package may be required for nomad to access docker after running the above commands.

 Docker access can be verified by navigating to the nomad UI and looking into the driver status for docker.